fommil/fpmortals/example/README.md

 To run the integration tests you must have [`docker-compose`](https://github.com/docker/compose) installed.
 Bring up the stub services by typing `it:dockerComposeUp`, run the tests with `it:test`, and bring down the services with `it:dockerComposeDown`.
 If you forget to do this, the services will continue to run after `sbt` has been closed.
 You can manually clean up using a combination of `docker ps` and `docker kill`.

 Read the instructions under `docker/drone` to use your own github projects, user and `DRONE_TOKEN`.

+The OAuth2 handshake with Google works by running `runMain fommil.dda.Main --machines` if you have set up a [Google Cloud Application](https://console.developers.google.com/apis/credentials) and defined the `MACHINES_CLIENT_SECRET` and `MACHINES_CLIENT_ID` environment variables.
+It will print a `RefreshToken` to the console which should be used as the `MACHINES_REFRESH_TOKEN` when running the main app.

 Happy hacking!